Sending F-16 fighter jets to Ukraine up to White House, says Ben Wallace

 President Vladimir Putin has boasted that Russia is the global leader in hypersonic missiles, capable of travelling at speeds of up to Mach 10 (more than 7,000mph) to evade enemy air defences.

-Asked about the letter, Kremlin spokesman Peskov said: "We have indeed seen this appeal, but Russian special services are working on this.
+Asked about the letter, a Kremlin spokesperson said: “We have indeed seen this appeal, but Russian special services are working on this.
 They are doing their job.
-These are very serious accusations."
+These are very serious accusations.”

 Reuters and Associated Press contriuted to this report